shayanghad0/uninstall-edge/readme.md

 ## Disclaimer

 Use this script at your own risk.
 The author is not responsible for any damage or loss of functionality caused by removing Microsoft Edge.
 Always create a system restore point before running destructive scripts.
-If you use it mamby have some issuse on system becarefull